8 Signs You’re Doing Well In Life

-You work hard for your money, but you also recognise that it’s not the only thing you work for.
+You work hard for your money, but you also recognize that it’s not the only thing you work for.
 You see money as a means to an end, not the end goal.

-As a result, even if you’re not pulling in a substantial income, you’re still able to save and invest for your future while also making the most of your present.
+As a result, you’re still able to save and invest for your future while also making the most of your present even if you’re not pulling in a substantial income.

 2. You’re doing work that you find purposeful.

 Not everyone is lucky enough to have a high-paying job that brings them joy and makes them feel like they’re fulfilling their purpose in life, so if you’re one of the fortunate few, you’ve hit the work-life jackpot.

 But even if you’re not working at your dream job, you find a way to bring meaning into your day by being of service to others during your 9-5 or outside of it.

 You don’t necessarily have a ton of friends, but you do have relationships in your life that are built on mutual trust, a deep emotional connection, respect and honesty.

 You have boundaries in place that clearly let the people in your life know what the personal and professional rules you live by are, and aren’t afraid to communicate how you feel when a boundary has been crossed.

 These relationships serve as a foundation that keeps you grounded, humble and purposeful as you go about living your life.